amackey693-CodeReviews/Week10CodeReview/README.md

 ## Known Bugs

-_Bug with CSS, links are white and style sheet changes are not syncing._
+_Bug with CSS, links are white and style sheet changes are not syncing.
+Heroku deploy failed, unknown errors_

 ## Support and contact details